CloudSecurityAlliance/gsd-tools/gsd-web/README.md

 export GSD_GITHUB_SECRET='<your oauth app client secret>'
 ```

+If your terminal application was open, restart it to reload the profile file.

 #### Commands

 > You must run these commands within the project directory, as it will search for the `.nvmrc` file to decide what version of node to use when running `nvm install` and `nvm use`, as well as the `package.json` file when running `yarn` / `yarn install`.